RIOT-OS/RIOT/README.md

 In the `projects` repository you can find some example applications.
 The `default` application demonstrates all available features for the current platform.

 For example, you can use it to the test the native networking by running the `bin/default-native.elf` twice with two different tap interfaces as parameters, e.g. tap0 and tap1.
 Now configure two different addresses for both RIOT instances by typing `addr 1` and `addr 2`accordingly and send a text message from one "node" to another by typing `txtsnd 2 hello` on the first "node".

+## CONTRIBUTE
+1. Check if your code follows the https://github.com/RIOT-OS/RIOT/wiki/Coding-conventions.
+If the code does not comply these style rules, your code will not be merged.

+2. Create a new branch in your own fork for every new feature or fix.
+Then create the pull request from this branch, once you completed your task (feature or fix).
+Every commit in this branch will be added to the pull request.

+3. The master branch should always be in a working state.
+The RIOT maintainers will create release tags based on this branch, whenever a milestone is completed.

+4. New features and fixes will always be submitted as pull requests.
+A pull request will be merged if the RIOT maintainers acknowledge the request.
+Before it will get merged, the pull request has to stay open long enough to discuss possible issues, but no longer than 30 days.
+The more extensive the changes in the pull request, the more time should be given for discussion.

+5. Comments on a pull request should be added to the request itself, and *not* to the commit.

+6. Only RIOT maintainers have commit rights to the main RIOT repository.
+However, even they have to create pull requests to submit their changes.
+A RIOT contributor cannot acknowledge his own pull request.
+All current RIOT maintainers are listed in the wiki.

+7. Keep commits to the point, e.g., don't add whitespace/typo fixes to other code changes.
+If changes are layered, layer the patches.

+8. Describe the technical detail of the change(s) as specific as possible.

 ## MAILING LISTS
 * RIOT OS kernel developers list